 To try and help with your queries, our team have designed some frequently asked questions with responses for you which we hope will be of help at this time.

 Q. I am concerned regarding availability of certain HRT preparations.
 My GP cannot obtain my usual preparation.

 A. We are aware that many HRT preparations are still in short supply.
 We have been reassured by manufacturers that they are resolving this issue.
 The company producing oestrogel and utrogestan have recently contacted us and reassured us that they have no supply issues.
 We would advise you or your GP to check the British Menopause Society (BMS) website which is regularly updated and also has useful advice for you and your GP on equivalent HRTs: https://thebms.org.uk/wp-content/uploads/2019/11/HRT-alternatives-04.11.2019.pdf

 Q. I have had some bleeding while on HRT – what should I do?

 A. You should be reassured that unscheduled bleeding on HRT is very common and a serious cause for this is very unusual.
 The risk of endometrial cancer in women with postmenopausal bleeding on HRT is much lower than women not on HRT.

-If you are on a sequential HRT then we expect you to have regular bleeds so do not be concerned.
+If you are on a sequential (cyclical) HRT then we expect you to have a regular bleed, so do not be concerned.

-If you have been commenced on a sequential HRT or continuous combined (no bleed) HRT for less than 6 months and are having erratic bleeding then this is very common and no action is required.
+If you have been commenced on a sequential (cyclical) HRT or a continuous combined (no bleed) HRT preparation for less than 6 months and are having erratic bleeding, then this is very common and no action is required.
 This is likely to settle with time.

 You should contact your GP if:

 - You have been on the HRT for more than 6 months and you are still having erratic bleeding.